-True story: this writer was living near Phoenix, AZ, then traveled to Colorado and learned the hard way that she didn’t have a car scraper.
+True story: this writer lived near Phoenix, AZ, then traveled to Colorado and learned the hard way that she didn’t have a car scraper.

-A car scraper is the best and quickest way to get rid of snow and ice on your windshield.
-Even if you don’t use a scraper this year, even if you think defrosting will work just fine, you just never know!
+A car scraper is a best and quickest way to eliminate snow and ice on your windshield.
+Even if you don’t use a scraper this year, even if you think defrosting will work fine, you never know!
 There are countless scenarios and places where a scraper will come in handy.
 Drop the 10 or 15 bucks now for a lifetime of protection.

 Show your hands love — get some gloves.

 Living in a warm place and buying the proper winter attire doesn’t make you weak, it means you’re smart!
 There’s no reason to suffer months of mild cold, because mild cold is still “cold.”
 Consider getting a warmer jacket, a pair of gloves, a headband or hat, and winter boots.
-Again, even if you don’t use them now, there’s a good chance you will at some point.
+Again, even if you don’t use them now, there’s a good chance you will eventually.

 Traveling near or far — stock up your car.